Program Director: Rebecca Nick-Dart, PharmD, BCPS

-The PGY1 Pharmacy Residency at Saint Vincent builds on Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.
+The PGY1 Pharmacy Residency at Saint Vincent builds on Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions.
+Completion of a PGY1 pharmacy residency at Saint Vincent prepares the resident for board certification and for postgraduate year two (PGY2) pharmacy residency training.

 The PGY1 Pharmacy Residency at Saint Vincent is designed to develop skills in acute patient care, drug information, hospital pharmacy operations and leadership.